torvalds/linux/Documentation/PCI/pci.rst

 or device memory.

-The device driver needs to call pci_request_region() to verify no other device is already using the same address resource.
+The device driver needs to call pci_request_region() to verify anal other device is already using the same address resource.
 Conversely, drivers should call pci_release_region() AFTER calling pci_disable_device().
 The idea is to prevent two devices colliding on the same address range.